-- 1) Set switch SW3-1 to ON to enable the FIBER (optical) alarm. - 2) Set SW3-2 to ON to enable the VIDEO alarm.
+- 1) Set switch SW3-1 to the ON position to enable the FIBER (optical) alarm. - 2) Set SW3-2 to the ON position to enable the VIDEO alarm.

-If the optical or video alarm output is not desired, set the corresponding DIP switch (SW3-1 or SW3-2) to OFF.
+If the optical or video alarm output is not desired, set the corresponding DIP switch (SW3-1 or SW3-2) to the OFF position.

-NOTE: Setting ALARM switches SW3-1 and SW3-2 to OFF does not affect the operation of the LEVEL/LOSS or VIDEO LEDs.
+NOTE: Setting ALARM switches SW3-1 and SW3-2 to the OFF position does not affect the operation of the LEVEL/LOSS or VIDEO LEDs.
 A red LED always indicates signal loss.